Adventure Cook Islands - Scuba diving in Rarotonga and hire

 Adventure Cook Islands Dive Centre and Rental Specialist

-The dive sites around Rarotonga offer conditions for every level of experience.
+Rarotonga ‘s dive sites offer conditions for every level of experience.
 If you are looking for easy, relaxed diving, the reef plateaus surrounding Rarotonga offer a great playground with fascinating fish life and usually great visibility.
 Rarotonga‘s south side passages are adrenaline pumping dives with usually medium to strong currents and great fish life.
 The west coast has different caverns and tunnel systems and are very exciting to explore.
 If you like to go deep and explore the abyss, Rarotonga’s drop-off’s offer ideal conditions as the water depth surrounding the island lays between 1000 and 4000m.

 The marine life around Rarotonga offers a big diversity.
 Rarotonga is home to many hundreds of reef fish species.
 Apart from the smaller tropical fish species, you may see turtles, eagle rays and reef sharks on our Scuba Dive Trips.
 Furthermore, you may spot moray eels, trevallies, humphead wrasse, dogtooth tunas or barracudas .
 If you are really lucky, you may also catch sight of hammerhead sharks, tiger sharks and humpback whales.
 On a blue water dive you may even see mahi-mahi, marlin, sailfish or wahoos.

 Our favourite dive sites in Rarotonga are the south- and east coast passages and drop offs.
 However, due to prevailing south-easterly winds, Rarotonga‘s south and east coasts are often not dive-able, so please don’t be disappointed if we cannot take you there.
 Some dive site names on Rarotonga are being used by all operators whereas other sites have up to 4 different names, depending on which operator you are diving with.
 To create less confusion, nearly all our dive site names are relating to their geographical location around the island.